grundstein/gms/README.md

 ### WIP.
 NOT IN PRODUCTION YET!

-gms = grundstein magic server
+gms: grundstein magic server

 serves a local directory (process.cwd() + 'public' is the default)

-only serves favicon.ico, js, css, html and txt files in that directory, all other files will be served by the [gss](https://grundstein.it/gss) - grundstein static server
+only serves favicon.ico, js, css, html and txt files in that directory, all other files will be served by the [gss](https://grundstein.it/gss): grundstein static server instead
-- instead

 #### installation
 ```bash